Peergos/Peergos/slate/source/includes/_nodes.md

 `channel_type`       | false   | `personal`, `topic` | whether this is a `personal` node or a `topic` node `default_` `affiliation` | true | `publisher`, `follower` | the permissions a new subscriber is granted

-A complete set of node metadata is available from the [Buddycloud protocol specification](http://buddycloud.github.io/buddycloud-xep/#default-roles).
+A complete set of node metadata is available from the [Peergos protocol specification](http://peergos.github.io/peergos-xep/#default-roles).